Machine Learning-Driven Analysis of kSZ Maps to Predict CMB Optical Depth $\tau$: Reionization Simulations

 We construct our kSZ maps in the following way.
 After using \texttt{zreion} as described above, we compute kSZ sightlines that trace plane-parallel lines through the volume using the flat-sky approximation.
 This grid of sightlines is generated for fixed angular coordinates $(\theta_x, \theta_y)$, and so an interpolation must be done from the fixed comoving coordinates of the simulation volume to the sightline coordinates.
 To compute the local dark matter density and velocity values, which are needed for the electron momentum at a particular location and redshift $\boldsymbol{q}(\boldsymbol{x}, z)$, we generate second-order Lagrangian perturbation theory (2LPT) snapshots at bracketing redshift values $z_i$ and $z_{i+1}$ such that $z_i \leq z < z_{i+1}$.
 We then linearly interpolate in scalefactor $a = 1/(1+z)$ to find the matter density and velocities at the desired redshift.
 The ionization state of the voxel is given by the redshift of reionization field $z_\mathrm{re}(\boldsymbol{r})$.
 We then sum up the contribution along each line of sight to obtain a two-dimensional kSZ map.
-Note that these maps, by construction, only contain the contribution from the reionization-era patchy kSZ, and not the late-time homogeneous kSZ.
-In future work, we plan to account for observational effects and contamination from competing signals, like the late-time kSZ, though for the current work we use these ``pristine'' maps of the reionization-era kSZ as a proof-of-concept.